JohT/code-graph-analysis-examples/README.md

 # Code Graph Analysis Pipeline Examples

-This repository provides examples of how to analyze TypeScript code and Java artifacts using a fully automated GitHub Workflows pipeline with the [code-graph-analysis-pipeline](https://github.com/JohT/code-graph-analysis-pipeline).
+This repository provides examples of how to analyze TypeScript code and Java artifacts using a fully automated GitHub Actions workflow pipeline with the [code-graph-analysis-pipeline](https://github.com/JohT/code-graph-analysis-pipeline).

 The process involves three steps:

-1. **Extract**: Upload TypeScript source code and/or Java artifacts, optionally including their git history, using [actions/upload-artifact](https://github.com/actions/upload-artifact).
+1. **Extract**: Upload TypeScript source code and/or Java artifacts, optionally including their Git history, using [actions/upload-artifact](https://github.com/actions/upload-artifact).

 1. **Analyze**: Use the shared workflow [JohT/code-graph-analysis-pipeline/.github/workflows/public-analyze-code-graph.yml](https://github.com/JohT/code-graph-analysis-pipeline/blob/main/.github/workflows/public-analyze-code-graph.yml) to analyze the code and artifacts, then upload the results.

-1. **Use**: Download the analysis results with [actions/download-artifact](https://github.com/actions/download-artifact) and utilize them as needed.
+1. **Use**: Download the analysis results with [actions/download-artifact](https://github.com/actions/download-artifact) and consume them as needed.

 ## Table of Contents
 <!-- TOC -->